 - Intend to re-apply to one of the three Canadian granting councils for a proposal that was previously not granted;

 - Have obtained external committee comments on his/her unsuccessful proposal;

 - Provide a plan of action to address the comments in order to improve chances of securing funding from the same agency during one of the next two competitions.

 - Document checklist

-- RE form, duly completed and signed by the applicant;
+- RE form, duly completed and signed by the applicant and the department chair;

 - Summary of the research project previously submitted to the funding agency (4 pages);